Nextome/nextome.github.io/docs/Fundamental Concepts/fundamental_concepts.md

 If the technology is installed in a three-floors hospital, a Venue will be created, and three Maps will be associated with it, each with its corresponding PNG file representing the floor plan of the respective floor.

 ## Concepts related to hardware
-In this section, concepts related to the hardware components of the two technologies are defined.
-To enable the functionality of the technologies, every hardware component installed in the environment must be registered within the Nextome Hub.
+In this section, concepts related to the hardware components of the two solutions are defined.
+To enable the functionality of the solutions, every hardware component installed in the environment must be registered within the Nextome Hub.
 After registering the hardware components that make up the installed architecture, the system is capable of calculating the position of Tags or Devices (smartphones) accordingly, depending on whether it is tag tracking or smartphone tracking.

 ### Beacon
 <span style="color:#5BC4F0">:material-cellphone-cog: Smartphone Tracking</span>

 *Definition*

-The concept of '**Beacon**' refers to a physical device installed in the environment that serves as a reference anchor within the context of the 'Smartphone tracking' technology.
+The concept of '**Beacon**' refers to a physical device installed in the environment that serves as a reference anchor within the context of the 'Smartphone tracking' solution.
 Each Beacon physically installed in this context must have a corresponding Beacon object within the Nextome system.
 The Beacon object is uniquely identified by the triplet (UUID, Major, Minor), and it must be associated with the location where the Beacon is installed.
 Once the corresponding Map object for the floor where the Beacon is installed is determined, its position is defined by two elements: